 There’s nothing better than a run to relieve stress.
 If you’ve had a long day at the office, a run can be a great way to decompress and do something productive in the evenings instead of binge watching Netflix.

 Evenings and mornings are the best time to run in the summer.
 While the evenings aren’t quite as cool as the mornings, they still feel great.
 Plus, there’s a good chance that you’ll get to see the sun setting.

 This is why you might not want to run in the evenings.

-If you have a family, running in the evening might be challenging with getting dinner, the kids bathed and in bed, and so forth.
+If you have a family, running in the evening might be challenging with dinner time, bath time, story time, bed time.
 Scheduling your run around eating might make it just too complicated.
 It also might be the last thing you want to do once you get home from work.

 Can Impact Your Sleep